-Our bylaws provide that, at a meeting of our shareholders expressly called for that purpose, (f) Award Exchange Programs.
-The Administrator may establish one or more programs under the Plan to permit selected Grantees to exchange an Award under the Plan for one or more other types of our directors may be removed Awards under the Plan on such terms and conditions as determined by a vote of a majority of our outstanding shares of common stock entitled the Administrator from time to vote at an election of directors, time.
+(f) Award Exchange Programs.
+The Administrator may establish one or more programs under the Plan to permit selected Grantees to exchange an Award under the Plan for one or more other types of Awards under the Plan on such terms and conditions as determined by the Administrator from time to time.

-Board Action Without Meeting(g) Separate Programs.
+(g) Separate Programs.
 The Administrator may establish one or more separate programs under the Plan for the purpose of issuing particular forms of Awards to one or more classes of Grantees on such terms and conditions as determined by the Administrator from time to time.

-Our bylaws provide that (h) Early Exercise.
-The Award Agreement may, but need not, include a provision whereby the Grantee may elect at any action required time while an Employee, Director or Consultant to be taken at a meeting of our directors or exercise any other action which may be taken at a meeting of our directors or of a committee, may be taken without a meeting, if a consent in writing, setting forth the action so taken, shall be signed by all of the directors, part or all of the members Award prior to full vesting of the committee, as Award.
+(h) Early Exercise.
+The Award Agreement may, but need not, include a provision whereby the Grantee may elect at any time while an Employee, Director or Consultant to exercise any part or all of the Award prior to full vesting of the Award.
 Any unvested Shares received pursuant to such exercise may be subject to a repurchase right in favor of the Company or a Related Entity or to any other restriction the Administrator determines to be appropriate.

 (i) Term of Award.
 The term of each Award shall be the term stated in the Award Agreement, provided, however, that the term of an Incentive Stock Option shall be no more than ten (10) years from the date of grant thereof.
-However, in the case may be, which such consent shall have of an Incentive Stock Option granted to a Grantee who, at the same legal effect as a unanimous vote of all time the directors or members of the committee.
-Board action through written consent allows our board to make swift decisions, including in the event of a hostile takeover attempt by current management.
+However, in the case of an Incentive Stock Option granted to a Grantee who, at the time the Option is granted, owns stock representing more than ten percent (10%) of the voting power of all classes of stock of the Company or any Parent or Subsidiary, the term of the Incentive Stock Option shall be five (5) years from the date of grant thereof or such shorter term as may be provided in the Award Agreement.